lcpojr/snake-pygame/README.md

 * If you collide with the apple the snake get bigger.
 * If you collide with the snake or the borders its game over.
 * Press Esc to close the game.

+## Documentation

+You can check all pygame documentations on their page: https://www.pygame.org/docs/